luke-h1/tmtodos.me/CONTRIBUTING.md

 ## Conclusion

-Hopefully this document has given you an introduction to the project.
+Hopefully this document has given you a decent introduction to this project.
 Feel free to submit Pull Requests to improve this document.

-Looking forward to your contributions! 🙌

-## License

-To be discussed